LesFerch/WinSetView/Manual.md

 ### Interface Menu

 Select **Standard** for the standard interface.

-Select **Advanced** to also see lesser-used features that may require reading this guide in order to understand their purpose.
+The **Advanced** interface is of little interest to most users.
+It only hides the feature that lets you peek at the FolderType registry keys and hides buttons that are only useful if you are maintaining multiple INI files.

 ### Font and Font Size Menus